Melfelf/Melfelf.github.io/content/blog/first.md

 +++
-title = "My first post"
-date = 2019-11-27
+title = "Correlation does not imply causation" date = 2025-06-04
 +++

-This is my first blog post.
+correlation does not imply causation
+Korrelation impliziert keine Kausalität